shikiiGithub/EasyRPC/README.md

 ### Step 1 : Compile your ServiceCenter

-You can compile the dotnet code to use ServiceCenter which means a TCP Server part,but I highly recommend you to compile the ServiceCenter implemented in C++.You can find that in  **CPP/ServiceCenter** , that is a cmake project which means you must install cmake and c++ compiler and config they to compile that part.
+You can compile the dotnet code to get a  ServiceCenter which means a TCP Server part,but I highly recommend you to compile the ServiceCenter implemented in C++.You can find that in  **CPP/ServiceCenter** , that is a cmake project which means you must install cmake and c++ compiler and config they to compile that part.
 After compiling , you can get an executable app (for windows,you'll get a **ServiceCenter.exe** file and for Linux , you'll get a **ServiceCenter** named file).

 ### Step 2 : Prepare your Client A

 Here,  I prefer to use dotnet client  which I can use my favorite programing language **C#**  as my Client A .

-+ 1st ,  Go to  **.NET/shikii.Hub.Core**  folder and compile it into a Assembly DLL which our C# client A will reference it.
++ 1st ,  Go to  **.NET/shikii.Hub.Core**  folder and compile it into a Assembly DLL which our C# client A will references it.

 + 2nd , Create a dotnet Console App which can use VSCode or Visual Studio to write your code.